-The experiment won’t be open to everyone, but rather 2,000 randomly picked citizens who are already on unemployedent.
+The experiment won’t be open to everyone, but rather 2,000 randomly picked citizens who are already on unemployment.
 The trial will run for the next two years.

-Olli Kangas of KELA, the Finnish governmentt agency responsibly for the program said of the experiment, “It’s highly interesting to see how it makes people behave.
+Olli Kangas of KELA, the Finnish government agency responsible for the program said of the experiment, “It’s highly interesting to see how it makes people behave.
 Will this lead them to boldly experiment with different kinds of jobs?
 Or, as some critics claim, make them lazier with the knowledge of getting a basic income without doing anything?”

 Next time you buy a lottery ticket, maybe let the machine pick your numbers.